 MEDIA CONTACT: Hilary Dickinson at email@example.com or 608-363-2849

-From a young age, assistant professor of psychology Kristin Bonnie knew what she wanted to be when she grew up.
+From a young age, Associate Professor of Psychology Kristin Bonnie knew what she wanted to be when she grew up.

 “Animal behavior has always been my first love,” she said.
 Specifically, Bonnie has a strong interest in primate cognition and behavior.

 Bonnie had her first brush with primate research as an undergraduate studying abroad in Kenya.
 She spent nearly a month observing wild baboons for an independent research project, taking photographs, recording travel patterns and identifying individuals.